7 Different Types of Logos: Which Style is Right for You?

 The Google logo represents diversity and versatility while celebrating simplicity.

-That's exactly what the company wants to convey to its audience.
+That's exactly what the company wants to convey to its audience in it's various types of logos.

 It provides a wide range of services and applications but ensures everything is simple, clean, and easy to use.